Mr-DataExe/Observer_Game-Engine/README.md

 ## Overview

-Your Game Engine Name is a 3D game engine developed in C++.
-The engine is designed for [brief description of your game engine's purpose and features].
+Observer is a 3D game engine developed in C++.
+The engine is designed as a light wight game engine, it main propuse is for me to learn about 3D Software
+Form game engines to 3D editors, and the Mathematics behind's it all.
 ## Features

 - Rendering 3D objects